htnminh/python-contents/README.md

 # pdf-python-books-docs
-All of my contents in pdf.
+All of my public contents in pdf.